kosi-libs/Kodein/README.md

 #### Modules

 Kodein allows you to export your bindings in modules.
-It is very useful to have separate modules define their own bindings instead of having only one central binding definition.
+It is very useful to have separate modules defining their own bindings instead of having only one central binding definition.
-A module is an object that you can construct the exact same way you construct a Kodein instance:
+A module is an object that you can construct the exact same way as you construct a Kodein instance:

 ```kotlin
 val apiModule = Kodein.Module {